27 and has given Him authority to execute judgment also, because He is the Son of Man.

 He is the Son of Man.

-“Son of Man” is a messianic title which occurs 12 times in John and over 80 times in all four gospels.
+“Son of Man” is a messianic title that occurs 12 times in John and over 80 times in all four gospels.
 This is an official title.
 This term refers to the humanity of Christ as the Messiah.
 He completely participated in humanity.

 Jesus’ authority to judge rests on His role as “the Son of Man” or the Messiah.
 It is the Son of Man who will judge in the final day.
 Jesus is the God-man.
 As such He represents both God and man.